-New cars must satisfy strict Euro 5/6 pollution standards, which require a new car, 4WD or SUV travelling 20,000 km to year to emit less than 0.1 kg of PM2.5.
+New diesel cars must satisfy strict Euro 5/6 pollution standards, which require a new car, 4WD or SUV travelling 20,000 km to year to emit less than 0.1 kg of PM2.5.
 In contrast, the NSW EPA estimates that a new wood heater will emit 9.8 kg of health-hazardous PM.25 per year.
-Thus a brand new AS4013 heater emits as many PM2.5 in 10 hours as a new car does in an entire year and a heater burning 2 tonnes of firewood will emit 19.6 kg of PM2.5, as much as 196 passenger cars!
+Thus a brand new AS4013 heater emits as many PM2.5 in 10 hours as a new car does in an entire year and a heater burning 2 tonnes of firewood will emit 19.6 kg of PM2.5, as much as 196 diesels or the exhaust emissions from 1000 petrol cars!

-A total of 4503 tonnes of PM2.5 per year in Sydney are emitted by Sydney’s woodheaters, compared to a total of 797 tonnes for all passenger cars.
-In other words, the average woodheater emits 96 times as much PM2.5 pollutiion as the average passenger car.
+A total of 5457 tonnes of PM2.5 per year in Sydney are emitted by Sydney’s woodheaters, compared to a total of 135 tonnes from the exhausts of all petrol vehicles, 813 from diesel vehicle exhausts and 597 tons from road, brake and tyre wear.
+This means that the average woodheater more PM2.5 pollution than several hundred passenger cars.

 Prof John Todd’s article in “Clean Air and Environmental Quality” notes that there has been “only marginal improvement over the past 15 years” in woodheater emissions.
 Emissions from new cars have also improved.
 A new car driving 15,000 km per year emits about 150 g of PM2.5.
 With average fuel consumption of 2 tonnes per year (Sydney) or 4 tonnes (Armidale), a new woodheater will emit 133 times (Sydney) or 267 times (Armidale) as much health-hazardous PM2.5 pollution as the average new car driving 15,000 km per year.